C++98 OOP: Inheritance and Polymorphism

 make_sound(&dog); // 输出 "Woof!"

-make_sound(&cat); // 输出 "Meow!"Although this example is simple, it already demonstrates the core value of polymorphism: the make_sound function completely doesn't know, nor does it need to know, what the specific subtype of Animal is.
-It only needs to know that "this thing can speak()."
-This ability of the caller not depending on concrete types, but only on abstract interfaces, is the cornerstone of large-scale system architecture.
+make_sound(&cat); // 输出 "Meow!"Although this example is simple, it demonstrates the core value of polymorphism: the make_sound function is completely unaware of, and does not need to know, the specific concrete subtype of Animal.
+It only needs to know that "this thing can speak()".
+This ability to depend only on abstract interfaces rather than concrete types is the cornerstone of large-scale system architecture.

-2.2 The Underlying Mechanism of Virtual Functions: The vtable
+2.2 Underlying Mechanism of Virtual Functions: The vtable

-Understanding the underlying mechanism of polymorphism helps us make correct engineering judgments in embedded scenarios.
-Here, we provide a brief introduction.
+Understanding the underlying mechanism of polymorphism helps us make sound engineering decisions in embedded scenarios.
+Here is a brief introduction.

 When you declare a virtual function in a class (or inherit one), the compiler generates a virtual table (vtable) for that class.
 This table is an array of function pointers, where each entry corresponds to a virtual function and stores the address of the actual implementation for that class.

-At the same time, every object containing virtual functions has an additional hidden pointer in its memory layout—the vptr—which points to the vtable of the object's class.
+At the same time, every object containing virtual functions includes a hidden pointer in its memory layout—the vtable pointer (vptr)—which points to the vtable of the object's class.

-When calling animal->speak(), the code generated by the compiler roughly does the following:
+When calling animal->speak(), the code generated by the compiler roughly performs the following steps:

-vptrfrom the object to find the corresponding vtable - Looks up the entry corresponding to
+vptrfrom the object to find the corresponding vtable. - Look up the entry for

-speak()in the vtable - Initiates an indirect call through the function pointer
+speak()in the vtable. - Initiate an indirect call via the function pointer.

-This is why a virtual function call has one more level of indirection than a normal function call—it needs to look up the actual function to call via the vtable at runtime.
-This "indirect jump" is the entire runtime overhead of polymorphism.
+This explains why virtual function calls involve an extra layer of indirection compared to normal function calls—they require looking up the actual function to call via the vtable at runtime.
+This "indirect jump" constitutes the entire runtime cost of polymorphism.

-On a PC, the overhead of an indirect jump is negligible—it might just be one extra cache access.
-But in resource-constrained, real-time-sensitive embedded systems, this overhead needs to be taken seriously.
+On a PC, the cost of a single indirect jump is negligible—perhaps just one extra cache access.
+However, in resource-constrained embedded systems that are sensitive to real-time performance, this overhead must be taken seriously.
 Specifically:

-- Code size: Every class with virtual functions has a vtable, which consumes Flash space
+- Code Size: Each class with virtual functions has a vtable, which consumes Flash space.

-- Object size: Every object has an extra
+- Object Size: Each object has an extra

-vptr(usually the size of a pointer, 4 or 8 bytes), which can be significant on MCUs with tight RAM - Call overhead: One indirect jump, which may affect the pipeline and branch prediction
+vptr(usually the size of a pointer, 4 or 8 bytes), which can be significant on RAM-constrained MCUs. - Call Overhead: An indirect jump can affect pipelines and branch prediction.

-Therefore, a very important engineering judgment is: polymorphism is only worth using when the "benefits of decoupling" clearly outweigh the "runtime overhead and complexity."
+Therefore, a crucial engineering judgment is: polymorphism should only be used when the "benefits of decoupling" clearly outweigh the "runtime overhead and complexity."

 2.3 Pure Virtual Functions and Abstract Classes

-A pure virtual function is a special kind of virtual function—it has no implementation in the base class and requires all derived classes to provide their own implementation.
-A class containing at least one pure virtual function is called an abstract class, and it cannot be directly instantiated.
+A pure virtual function is a special type of virtual function—it has no implementation in the base class and requires all derived classes to provide their own implementation.
+A class containing at least one pure virtual function is called an abstract class, and it cannot be instantiated directly.

 // 抽象类:通信接口